ekqt/ekqtblog/src/data/understanding-jest.md

 ## Installing Jest

-Jest works well for testing backends and it shines when it comes to testing _React applications_.
+Jest works well for testing backends, and it shines when it comes to testing _React applications_.
 Since tests are only executed during development, we will dive in and understand Jest from scratch by (1) creating a new directory, (2) running an npm project and (3) installing _Jest_ as a development dependency with the command:

 ```javascript
 $ mkdir understandingJest